akhildevvr/Real-Time-Streaming-of-Sales-Data-using-AWS-Kinesis/README.md

 Part 1 : AWS Basics

-1.AWS IAM user and AWS configure command line utility 2.S3 buckets
+1.AWS IAM user and AWS configure command line utility.
+2.S3 buckets.
-3.Kinesis Data Stream
+3.Kinesis Data Stream.
-4.Kinesis Firehose
+4.Kinesis Firehose.
-5.EC2 and security group for SuperSet
+5.EC2 and security group for SuperSet.
-6.AWS IAM User
+6.AWS IAM User.

 IAM user are like ID card equivalent of real world.
 They just show who you are and what you can do (Permissions).
 We will create a user with name first_time_aws_user with ADMIN Privilages.